By Tanjilut Tasnuba

 Takeaway two: Empowering other stakeholders

-To get the best out of the mobile money platform, it is paramount to have a sound know-how on the technical aspects of the entire value chain of the processthumb_IMG_6654_1024.
+To get the best out of the mobile money platform, it is paramount to have a sound know-how on the technical aspects of the entire value chain of the process.
 All stakeholders of this ecosystem ranging from central bank to network operators need to well acquaint with the system.
 Safaricom provides these training its entire stakeholder in an effect of relentless pursuit for excellence.
 Helix Institute of Digital Finance is such another training institute that provides customized trainings to mobile network operators, banks, financial institutions, and third party providers.

 Takeaway three: Intervention through Innovation